Brand Embrace Embodies Findability

 Buyers don’t become customers immediately in most cases.
 Especially in the Tech B2B space.

-Do you have a large enough pool of assets that appeal to both the research phase and longer-term needs of your prospects and customers?
+Do you have a large enough pool of assets that appeal to both the research phase and the longer-term needs of your prospects and customers?

 Findability should be part of your nurture campaign structure and strategy in email, paid search, re-marketing/re-targeting, website assets, and social propriety posts.